lsund/beginning-clojure/beginning-clojure/src/slides.md

 ---
 # Introduction

-## What is this talk?
+## This talk

 - Who am I

-- Motivation
+- Why am I talking about discussing this?

-## Contents
+## Structure

-- Clojure and Haskell Origins and Creators
+- Clojure and Haskell: Origins and Creators

-- Clojure and Haskell Design Goals and Use cases
+- Clojure and Haskell: Design Goals and Use cases

-- The Dynamic vs The Static World
+- Clojure and Haskell: Which one to pick?

 <!---

 Hi everyone.
-This talk is called The dynamic vs the static world: Clojure and Haskell and is going to be a language meta-discussion for anyone interested in languages.
+This talk is called The dynamic vs the static world: Are types evil?  and is going to be a language meta-discussion for anyone interested in languages and our ways of expressing computation.

 For those who don't know me, I'm a Computer Science student at Bonn University.

 Apart from that, I've just had an internship here at doctronic and through that I've seen how fast and painless you can develop systems with Clojure, that works and does what the customer want.

-However, this was the first time I was actually writing lisp for real.
+This was the first time I was actually writing lisp for real.
 I'd like to intersect this experience with my background and my love for strongly typed, static languages.

 At clojureconj 2017, Rich Hickey (the creator of clojure) said quite a few controversial statements about static typing.
 This kind of blew up the classical debate which involves static vs dynamic typing.
 A clash between the two worlds.

 Basically, static typing is when types of data is checked at compile time, and dynamic typing the types are checked at runtime.
 Whichever you chose for your language has huge implications in other areas.
 To illustrate this, I'm going to talk about clojure which is a dynamically typed language, and haskell which